 A male that was judged to have emerged from one of the ponds at Dawlish Warren on 21 October 1995 comprised the first evidence of breeding in Devon.
 Breeding activity was next recorded at South Huish Marsh, with at least six adults and egg-laying seen on 3 August 2003 and a teneral on 9 July 2005, but the only subsequent record was two males on 22 July 2009.
 Breeding also occurred at Lower Bruckland Ponds in 2006-7: in 2006 egg-laying was observed on several dates between late June and mid-July and up to seven adults, mostly males, were seen; in 2007, a recently-emerged adult and up to six mature adults (one egglaying) were seen in early June, followed by a male on 24 July and later an exuvia was found on 16 September, an adult on 1 October and a fresh female on 6 October.
-In 2019, up to ten were seen in July at both Clennon Valley Lakes and Meeth DWT Reserve, with egg-laying recorded at both sites.
+In 2014, a pair was seen egg-laying at Meeth DWT Reserve on 12 June and single males were seen there in June 2015.
+In 2019, up to ten were seen in July at both Clennon Valley Lakes and Meeth DWT Reserve, with egg-laying recorded at both sites; both sites had further records up to 2023.